code-saturne/salome_cfd_extensions/README.md

 Copying
 =======

-the salome_cfd extensions for code_saturne are distributed under the GNU General Public Licence, v2. or higher.
+The salome_cfd extensions for code_saturne are distributed under the GNU General Public Licence, v2. or higher.
 See the COPYING file for details.

 Installation
 ============

-Detailed installation instructions are also available as a pdf file, available on the code_saturne web site, or as part of the code_saturne package.
+Installation can be done indepedently of that of code_saturne, as only executing the installed modules requires than an actual build is present.

-Installation may be done as part of the code_saturne installation or as a post-install to extend an existing installation.
+It is usually done as a post-install step.

 It is based on GNU autotools, so the classical `configure && make && make install` paradigm may be used here.